MobOmega/person-emulator/README.md

 # person-emulator
-A person emulator, for emulating person
+a person emulate, for emulate person